 4. Evaluate the technical and operational capabilities of your organization to detect and respond to security incidents.
 Consider how senior management support can be gained to formalize effective incident management processes.
 Formulate procedures and workflow for effectively addressing incidents throughout the lifecycle

-5. Create effective communication, coordination, and reporting plans for broad spectrum of incidents including data breach events.
+5. Create effective communication, coordination, and reporting plans for a broad spectrum of incidents including data breach events.

 6. Identify key partners and stakeholders and levels of communication and engagement.
 Review the legal and contractual communication requirements associated with data types that may be involved in Information Security Incidents.